-Aquatic biological resources including fish, invertebrates and lower tropic levels, and associated habitats in lakes, rivers, wetlands and other waterbodies.
+- Aquatic biological resources including fish, invertebrates and lower tropic levels, and associated habitats in lakes, rivers, wetlands and other waterbodies; and - > Fish habitat and critical areas for spawning, migrating, feeding and other aquatic life functions.

 The EIS will provide sufficient level of detail in order to describe the productivity of aquatic ecosystems and biodiversity, and to predict, avoid and/or minimize any potential adverse effects on fish and fish habitat.